ichux/elog/README.md

 # Important
 1. Some commands like `make usid`, `make auth` have commented lines in the [Makefile](Makefile) on how to use them.
 2. run `pre-commit install` for you to be able to make use of *.pre-commit-config.yaml*

+# PR
+If you find anything that need to be taken care of, please submit a PR.